Examining What Percentage of Small Businesses Fail

 There’s a reason people go to business school.
 Managing a company takes distinct skills in many areas - finance, marketing, purchasing, selling, hiring employees, creating a cohesive team...

-A business owner lacking the necessary skills in a certain area and failing to recognize it is how many businesses fail.
+A business owner lacking the necessary skills in a certain area and failing to recognize it is a recipe for disaster.
 Don’t fall into the overconfidence trap - if you see that you are struggling with a certain aspect of running a business, hire a professional or educate yourself.

 Neglecting a business once it is established is another common management mistake.
 Continuous research, data analysis, and market planning are crucial.
 Don’t get lulled into a false sense of security once your business gets off the ground.